What Day of the Week Was Jesus

 By Jan Lilleby

 As I worked on diverse facts about times and years regarding my article on Daniel’s Seventy Weeks, I happened to read up on Passover and the dramatically days when Jesus was crucified.
-Studying moon-phases and Jewish holidays can be exciting – and can enlighten your understanding of the reality of the Passover the year that Jesus died and thereafter raised from the dead.
+Studying moon-phases and Jewish holidays can be exciting – and can enlighten your understanding of the reality of the Passover the year that Jesus died and thereafter was raised from the dead.

 Therefore I shall use this little article to clarify certain Biblical facts in the topic.